skerdishehaj/the-wild-oasis/README.md

   - Automatic re-fetching to keep state synched (e.g. after a certain timeout, after leaving a browser window and then come back to it)
   - Pre-fetch - fetch data that we know will become necessary later, but before it is actually displayed in the screen (e.g. pagination - we can fetch data not only for the current page but also for the next page)
   - Very easy to mutate (update) remote state.
-  - Offline support (since the data is already cached component get displayed using the cached data)
+  - Offline support (since the data is already cached component gets displayed using the cached data)

-- Needed because remote state is **fundamentally** different from regular (UI) state
+- Needed because the remote state is **fundamentally** different from the regular (UI) state
   - asynchronous and usually shared by many users of the app

 - Other libraries SWR, RTK Query (Redux Toolkit Query)